1/72 scale Hasegawa Grumman E-2C Hawkeye

 A very nice scheme in the kit is a E-2C on the 20th anniversary of the JASDF AEW group, seen here....

-The cockpit is simple with simple seats and also decals, but for this plane not a whole lot will be seen.
+The cockpit is simple with simple seats and also decals, but for this model not a whole lot will be seen.
 The cockpit glass is provided in a single glass part that enables seamless integration with some very fine filling and sanding onto the fuselage.

 The engine nacelles fit OK, but need